szpajder/dumphfdl/README.md

 - channel frequency where the frame has been received

 - frequency offset of the frame

+- estimated signal strength (ie. signal level of all symbols of the frame, averaged and expressed in decibels relative to ADC full scale)

+- estimated noise floor level

+- signal-to-noise ratio (ie. signal strength minus the noise floor level, in decibels)

 - bit rate at which the frame has been transmitted: 300, 600, 1200 or 1800 bps